qwo/blog/content/recurse/ditching-gsuite.md

 +++

 ## Edit

+This method isn't possible anymore as email forwarding requires premium to forward email but sending email possible.

 To use send from GMAIL from Zoho configure the below settings

 1. Under [Gmail -> Settings](https://mail.google.com/mail/u/0/#settings/accounts), Click "add a mail account"